 An in-person celebration honoring the recipients will take place during the summer as social distancing guidelines allow.
 “The PRAP scholarship is a wonderful opportunity to support the educational goals of these accomplished young women,” said PRAP President Fran McQuirter, “and our dedicated members truly enjoy promoting Greek life through the fundraising events that make these scholarships possible.”

-Plano-Richardson Alumnae Panhellenic sponsors an annual scholarship program through which at least four $1,000 scholarships are awarded each year to young women who are active in school, community, and volunteer activities and who excel in academics and leadership.
-To learn more about the scholarship opportunities for graduating seniors and active collegiate sorority members, click here.
+Plano-Richardson Alumnae Panhellenic sponsors a scholarship program through which at least four $1,000 scholarships are awarded each year to young women who are active in school, community, and volunteer activities and who excel in leadership and academics.
+To learn more about the scholarship opportunities for graduating high school seniors and active collegiate sorority members, click here.